Built for

 Get your API key

-Request a Pilot API key by emailing contact@walletsuite.io.
+Request a Pilot API key from your WalletSuite point of contact.
 Once you receive it, store it as an environment variable:

 Send an authenticated request